-The university offers General Education courses whose goals and cognitive and non-cognitive learning outcomes serve all the university's programs.
-GE courses provide students with knowledge and skills in the Journalism and Media Communication that are reinforced in major courses such as communication, critical thinking, inquiry, collaboration, leadership, and media literacy.
+The university offers General Education courses whose goals and cognitive and noncognitive learning outcomes serve all the university's programs.
+GE courses provide students with knowledge and skills in the arts and sciences that are reinforced in major courses such as communication, critical thinking, inquiry, collaboration, leadership, and media literacy.
 These courses hopefully instill in them values conducive to further education, gainful employment, and continuous personal development.